d-dilsiz/cluster-robust/README.md

 # Cluster-Robust  Heteroskedasticity-Consistent Standard Errors

 This repository explains and illustrates a variety of cluster-robust heteroskedasticity-consistent standard error estimators.
 It was created by <a rel="creator" href="https://twitter.com/DuzgunDilsiz">Düzgün Dilsiz</a> (University of Basel) for teaching purposes.
+Note that there is also [a website version](https://d-dilsiz.github.io/cluster-robust/).

 <img style="float: right;" src="pictures/banner.png" width="350">